 - Miranda, the innermost and smallest of the five major satellites, has a surface unlike any other moon that's been seen.
 It has giant fault canyons as much as 12 times as deep as the Grand Canyon, terraced layers and surfaces that appear very old, and others that look much younger.

 - Ariel has the brightest and possibly the youngest surface among all the moons of Uranus.
 It has few large craters and many small ones, indicating that fairly recent low-impact collisions wiped out the large craters that would have been left by much earlier, bigger strikes.
-Intersecting valleys pitted with craters scars its surface.
+Intersecting valleys pitted with craters scar its surface.

 - Umbriel is ancient, and the darkest of the five large moons.
 It has many old, large craters and sports a mysterious bright ring on one side.

-- Oberon, the outermost of the five major moons, is old, heavily cratered and shows little signs of internal activity.
+- Oberon, the outermost of the five major moons, is old, heavily cratered, and shows little signs of internal activity.
 Unidentified dark material appears on the floors of many of its craters.

 - Cordelia and Ophelia are shepherd moons that keep Uranus' thin, outermost "epsilon" ring well defined.